Agatha Christie Special Editions Hardbacks

 The books are essentially textured paper hardback covers over paperback internals – they have glued bindings and non-acid free paper, so I wouldn’t consider them a long-lasting investment.
 However, I really enjoy their timeless cover designs and special finishes which include delightful decorative endpapers, and touches of foiling on the covers and spines.
 The backs are also illustrated and several include a quote from the book woven into the design.
 The volumes are on the small size at 14 x 22 cm, but I like this as it makes them really convenient to read and travel with.
 Do be careful pulling them in and out of your shelves though, because the paper corners are prone to bumping.

-There are also a couple of ‘pre-series’ volumes that were released in 2016 as Waterstones exclusives in the UK.
+Four seasonal short story collections have also been released in matching bindings.
+And there are a couple of ‘pre-series’ volumes that were released in 2016 as Waterstones exclusives in the UK.
 These were early prototypes with monochrome bindings and foiling, but they are smaller in size, have plain endpapers, and use a slightly cheaper paper on the covers.

 There has been no commitment to producing all the Agatha Christie mysteries in this format, but so far the most popular titles are being covered, along with a couple of bespoke short story collections.
 New titles are usually released in October/November, in time for Christmas trade.
 RRP on release is £14.99 per book.

 So far there are 18 volumes (13 released and 5 upcoming) in the Agatha Christie ‘Special Editions’ series released by HarperCollins, plus two similar ‘pre-release’ editions.

 List of books in the HarperCollins Agatha Christie Special Edition series